Centerpin Fishing For Salmon: Guide Tips and Tricks

 Using the right bait at the right time will greatly increase the amount of fish you catch.

-In most river situations you can’t go wrong with live or plastic worms, spawn bags, and flies but there are other really good baits, some even better than these ones that you could try under your float.
+In most river situations, you can’t go wrong with live or plastic worms, spawn bags, skien, and flies, but there are other really good baits to check out on my page on the Best Baits For Salmon Fishing On Rivers And When To Use Them.

-The 4 Fundamentals of Centerpin Fishing
+The 4 Fundamentals Of Centerpin Fishing

 A Centerpin angler hooking into another nice steelhead

-One of my clients hooking into one of over 20 landed and all because he knows my four fundamentals of good Centerpin fishing.
+One of my clients hooking into one of over 20 landed, and all because he knows my four fundamentals of good Centerpin fishing.

 Having the right gear, the right setup, and the right baits is only half of what is required to be a great centerpin angler.